nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User selects task to view details
+1. User confirms a slot for a booked task
-2. System shows allocated time slots for task
-3. User selects time slots to work on task
-4. System free the rest of the not selected time slots and display the details of the updated task<br />
+2. System free the rest of the not selected time slots and display the details of the updated task<br />
 Use case ends

 **Extensions**